apache/allura/README.markdown

 ## Initializing the environment

-The forge consists of several components, all of which need to be running to have full functionality.
+The Allura forge consists of several components, all of which need to be running to have full functionality.

 ### SOLR search and indexing server